alexanderovie/datos/docs/classes/HotelsPackDataforseoLabsSerpElementItem.md

 > `optional` **items**: [`HotelsPackElement`](HotelsPackElement.md)[]

-Defined in: main.ts:107571
+Defined in: main.ts:116741

-elements of search results found in SERP
+additional items present in the element if there are none, equals null

 #### Implementation of